rishson/dojoEnterpriseApp/README.md

 Scripts are written in bash and run on Linux and OSX.

 #####setup.sh
-Pulls in all external dependencies using wget or curl
+Pulls in all external dependencies using wget or curl.
+Also creates a .gitignore file in the scripts directory that includes references to all downloaded dependencies.

 #####createApplication.sh
 Creates the directory structure for a single page web app.
 An application can contain any number of child widgets.
 All dependencies are copied over to the new directory structure.